Kate Middleton makes a bold fashion statement in a rented $91 dress - ExBulletin

 Kate’s dress was by designer Solace London.
 You can rent the Sabina dresstoo, as it sells for $91 to $238.

-She paired the dress with a necklace from the collection of Diana, Princess of Wales.
+She paired the dress with a necklace from the collection of Diana, Princess of Wales, with matching earrings and a pair of sparkling silver shoes.

+The Prince and Princess of Wales arrive for the 2022 Earthshot Prize ceremony on Friday.

+The ceremony was filmed Friday at MGM Music Hall at Fenway in Boston.

-Earlier today, the Prince of Wales penned an exclusive essay for HuffPost explaining why he was thrilled to bring the Earthshot Prize to the United States and why he remains a stubborn optimist about the planet’s future.
+Before the awards, the Prince of Wales wrote an exclusive essay for HuffPost why he was thrilled to bring the Earthshot Prize to the United States and why he remains a stubborn optimist about the future of the planet.

 I believe in the power of human ingenuity and am thrilled to bring the Earthshot Prize to the United States, he wrote.
 This week in Boston, we want to demonstrate what we can all do to help set the world on a path to a stable climate where communities, nature and oceans thrive in harmony.